Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > [!WARNING]
 > This ModList uses it's own modified instance of MO2, and it is part of the download of this Wabbajack list.
-> Do not use a standard MO2 install downloaded from other locations, it will not work!
+> Do not use a standard MO2 install downloaded from other locations, it will (probably) not work!
 > Again, this Wabbajack list download process will include it's own modified instance for MO2.
 Use this one!

 J. **Create Antivirus Exceptions for MO2 and 7D2D**